Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Offer a Refreshing Bath

 Keep in mind that these are not always permanent solutions to an itching problem.
-If the itching is due to a flea infestation, a medicated bath can only solve the itching problem once and for all if the cat was treated for fleas first.
-On the other hand, if itching is due to an allergic reaction or another health issue, a medicated bath will provide temporary itching relief until the allergic reaction or health problem is resolved.
+If the itching is due to a flea infestation, a medicated bath is not enough, and the cat and environment will need to be treated for fleas.
+If itching is due to an allergic reaction or another health issue, a medicated bath will provide only temporary itching relief until the allergic reaction or health problem is resolved.

-So, even if a medicated bath does help your cat, it is important to figure out exactly why the itching is happening in the first place.
-Otherwise, you will have to bathe your cat regularly to maintain relief from itching, and other problems might start developing because the root cause of the itching has not been addressed.
+So, even if a soothing or medicated bath does help your cat, it is still important to figure out exactly why the itching is happening in the first place.

 3. Create an Apple Cider Vinegar Mist